hupe1980/cdkdx/packages/cdkdx/README.md

 # cdkdx

-> Zero-config CLI for [aws cdk](https://github.com/awslabs/aws-cdk) development
+> Zero-config CLI for [aws cdk](https://github.com/awslabs/aws-cdk) development with batteries included

 - Tsc and jsii compiler support
 - Pre-configured linter with custom cdk eslint rules
 - Jest test runner setup
-- Bundles your lambda functions with parcel builder
+- Bundles your lambda functions with webpack
+- Typechecking for lambdas and constructs
 - Yarn workspaces compatible

 :warning: This is experimental and subject to breaking changes.